slabstech/so-simple-theme/_posts/experience/2019-03-14-exp-sirur-park-girmit.md

 ---
 layout: page
-title: "The Silver Culture"
+title: "Girmit / Sandwich"
-excerpt: "handcrafted silver art for the Diva in You"
+excerpt: "Savour the flavour of Girmit and Sandwich at Sirur Park"
 categories: experience
 tags: [ experience ]